danyadsmith/sand-dancer/notes/chapter-10.md

 * Create custom directions: `___ is a direction`
 * Handle plural objects and kinds
 * Handle indistinguishable objects
+* Create games in other languages
+* Use special characters in source text
+* Prevent use of the `UNDO` command:
+  * `Use undo prevention`
+* Increase the game object limit:
+  * `Use MAX_OBJECTS of 1000.`
+* Create and alter Activity Rulebooks

 ### Lessons Learned